 ► For Kids: Absolutely!
 A beast!
 A castle!
 Food!
 Fireworks!

-Have you been able to snag a reservation at Be Our Guest?
+Has your family been able to snag a reservation at Be Our Guest?
 What did you think?
 Let us know in the comments!

 ► Nap-time Version: This is a merveilleux experience, and one the kids will always remember.
 It’s great for all families, and no one will be disappointed.
 Though dinner is when we visited, we’ve heard that Lumiere makes lunch a very special experience with a croquette sandwich that sounds mouthwatering.
 Breakfast is complete with all the french delicacies you could imagine.

 Read about more of our family fun Disney Dining experiences at Walt Disney World.